US: Nuclear waste tank in Washington state may be leaking - WTMJ

 The tank had been previously emptied of pumpable liquids, leaving a small amount of liquid waste inside, the agency said.
 Systems in the area capture and remove contaminants that reach the groundwater and ensure the protection of the Columbia River, the agency said.

 The leak from Tank B-109 was first suspected in March 2019, when there appeared to be a small drop in the level of its liquid waste.
-Monthly checks showed the level stable until July 2020, when another drop was detected, and the DOE launched an investigation.
+Monthly checks showed the level stable until July 2020, when another drop was detected, and the Department of Energy launched an investigation.

+The state Department of Ecology said the tank is leaking about 3.5 gallons (13 liters) per day.

+“It’s a serious matter whenever a Hanford tank leaks its radioactive and dangerous chemical waste,” Ecology Director Laura Watson said, adding “this highlights the critical need for resources to address Hanford’s aging tanks, which will continue to fail and leak over time.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.